When you hire a managed service provider to help your company, be sure you select the right one.

 Comprehensive IT Management Services Suited to Your Business

 If you own a small to a medium-sized company and need assistance with implementing, improving, or maintaining your information technology systems, but are not prepared to hire a full-blown IT department staff, then a managed service provider might be the right solution for you.
 Similar to hiring an accountant to handle your taxes or a repair person to fix the air conditioning, outsourcing IT management can save you time, money, and a considerable amount of stress by eliminating the job of maintaining the network and devices you need to run your business.
-At Intelice Solutions in Maryland and Virginia, our experienced IT professionals provide our clients with a comprehensive menu of IT management services.
+At Intelice Solutions in Washington, our experienced IT professionals provide our clients with a comprehensive menu of IT management services.